-- A. Employees shall be entitled to a bereavement leave, not chargeable to vacation or sick leave in the event of the death of one of the following members of the employee's family: - natural, step, adoptive parents and grandparents of the employee; - A person acting in loco parentis for the employee; - natural, step, adopted children and grandchildren of the employee; - natural, adopted and step brothers and sisters of the employee; - present spouse of the employee; a person assuming the role of the employee's spouse; - ex-spouse who is a natural parent of a minor child in the custody of the employee; - natural parents and grandparents of the employee's spouse; - grandchildren of the employee's spouse; - natural and adopted brothers and sisters of the employee's spouse; - present spouses of the employee's natural brothers and sisters; - son-in-law and daughter-in-law of the employee. - B. For full-time employees, such leave shall be a maximum of forty (40) hours within ten (10) consecutive calendar days, following the death of the family member, whether services are within the State or outside the State of California.
-Leave benefits will be prorated for part-time employees based upon the number of hours worked (for example, a half-time employee has a maximum of twenty (20) hours to use within ten (10) consecutive calendar days).
-Employees desiring more time off under these circumstances may request vacation or other appropriate leaves, which may or may not be granted at the sole discretion of the department head.
+- A. Employees shall be entitled to a bereavement leave, not chargeable to vacation or sick leave in the event of the death of one of the following members of the employee's family: - natural, step, adoptive parents and grandparents of the employee; - A person acting in loco parentis for the employee; - natural, step, adopted children and grandchildren of the employee; - natural, adopted and step brothers and sisters of the employee; - present spouse of the employee; a person assuming the role of the employee's spouse; - ex-spouse who is a natural parent of a minor child in the custody of the employee; - natural parents and grandparents of the employee's spouse; - grandchildren of the employee's spouse; - natural and adopted brothers and sisters of the employee's spouse; - present spouses of the employee's natural brothers and sisters; - son-in-law and daughter-in-law of the employee. - B. For full-time employees, such leave shall be a maximum of forty (40) hours within thirty (30) consecutive calendar days, following the death of the family member, whether services are within the State or outside the State of California.
+Leave benefits will be prorated for part-time employees based upon the number of hours worked (for example, a half-time employee has a maximum of twenty (20) hours to use within thirty (30) consecutive calendar days).
+Employees desiring more time off under these circumstances may request vacation or other appropriate leaves, which may or may not be granted at the sole discretion of the department head. - C. An employee who has a miscarriage or who gives birth to a still born child shall be eligible for bereavement leave in accordance with Section 12, paragraph B above.
+This provision shall be applicable to any employee having a miscarriage or who gives birth to a still born child and to any employee whose spouse or domestic partner has a miscarriage or gives birth to a still born child.
+Bereavement leave for a miscarriage or still born child shall not be applicable for any other family members identified in Section 12, paragraph A.13.
+OTHER LEAVES

-13. OTHER LEAVES